 Let’s say he comes to Jesus—Mark says that he runs up, falls on his knees—not out of arrogance but out of desperation, because eventually the successful achiever gets tired of the treadmill.
 He wants to know: how do I get off this thing?
 He longs for something deeper and more enduring than wealth and status and being a good boy all the time.

 Jesus sees all of this and loves him.
-Jesus honors his efforts to please God.
+Jesus honors the man’s efforts to please God.
 But Jesus also has compassion on him, because being good is not enough.
 Real freedom requires a terrible letting go—a letting go of all the worldly markers that define us, give us identity, status, security.
 Jesus understands that it’s hard, and the more you start with the harder it is.

 As all three gospels tell us, the man goes away unable to follow through with Jesus’ recommendation.
 At this point, we have to be careful not to feel superior to him.
 Because he is the place inside each of us that clings to our own merits, to whatever gives us security and identity, to our particular riches.
 He is the part of us who resists surrendering and following, because all our instincts rebel.
 “It’s impossible,” Jesus later assures the disciples.